JacobUns/DND-Brain/R'ellanthas/Campaign Notes/Fallen City Campaign/Characters/Kayn, Light's Bane.md

 >
 > In the course of their searching, they would fall foul of the dangers of the road and find themselves ambushed by a pack of creatures Kayn had never encountered, but that the adventurers obviously had.
 They formed up into quick ranks, and Brom pulled Kayn into form quickly and professionally keeping his flank guarded while obviously seeing what Kayn was made of.
 Obviously impressed by the grace and ease that Kayn moved between the creatures, he would be offered a temporary and trial basis with the group; his luck was finally starting to turn.
 >
 > Brom would take Kayn under his wing, and would eventually sponsor his joining the Adventuring guild - [[The Windsinger's Collective]].
 The guild, based out of an impressive building in the guildhalls of Windfall, would test his abilities, and though finding him a raw talent, decided Kayn was worth trialling.
-Brom would become his mentor, and Kayn his apprentice, a fact that would disgruntle a Dwarf by the name of Gorbrimdal who had been working to get noticed by Brom, a well known and respected figure within the Windsingers.
+Brom would become his mentor, and Kayn his apprentice, a fact that would disgruntle a Dwarf by the name of Gorbrimdal who had been working to get noticed by Brom, a well known and respected figure within the [[The Windsinger's Collective|Windsingers]].
 >
 > Eventually, Kayn would face his final test to join the guild.
 A feat of skill must be shown that would be deemed worthy by the panel of senior guildsmen and women.
 It was during this trial that Kayn would feel vibration within the crystal on his arm.
 He would allow it to flow through him, with some trepidation, and it would flow out of the crystal, down his arm, and would cover his blade in shadow and smoke.
 The blade would vibrate and almost begin to emit ethereal tones.
 He would challenge the crowd to an open duel.
 To Kayn's shock, Brom would accept the challenge.
 >